What Can We Do?

 When working to become a jewelry company with a responsible and sustainable supply chain, make sure that any public claims you make can be authenticated.
 Sharing your responsible jewelry journey can educate your customers and the public, encourage buying from sources that support people and the planet, and advance the changes needed in the industry.
 On the other hand – greenwashing responsible jewelry practices is not only wrong – it can also hurt transparency efforts, further perpetuating the problem.

 Many companies are already engaged in the practice of greenwashing – marketing their business as “ethical jewelry” or “sustainable jewelry” without any tangible proof that they take actions to ensure their supply chains do not contribute to harming the environment or people.
 While it may attract some customers for now, this type of greenwashing perpetuates damage by continuing to hide the abuses of the industry and takes business away from companies working to do the right thing.
-Furthermore, it is possible that legal regulations will eventually extend to greenwashing jewelry marketing – making false claims illegal.
+Furthermore, it is possible that legal regulations will eventually extend to greenwashing jewelry marketing – making false claims illicit.

 Claims related to responsible sourcing, responsible practices, ethics, and sustainability in marketing and advertising materials should be created with caution and made exceedingly clear.